RonaldKroening/SGAI-Outbreak/README.md

 - Move - click on a person that you control and a square next to them.
 If the square isn't occupied, the person will move to that square.
-- Bite - If you are playing as a zombie, you can click a person next to you to turn them into a zombie (NYI)
+- Bite - If you are playing as a zombie, you can click the bite button and then a person next to a zombie to turn the person into a zombie
 - Heal - If you are playing as the government, you can click the cure button and a person or zombie.
 If you clicked a zombie, the zombie will become a person again